There are two types of super contributions:

 “Catch-up” concessional contributions

 Unused portions of the concessional contributions cap can be “rolled over” to future years, subject to certain conditions.
-This means that from 1 July 2020, if your 'total superannuation balance' is less than $500,000 (as at the last day of the previous financial year) you will be able to make use of the unused portions, on a rolling 5-year basis.
+This means that if your 'total superannuation balance' is less than $500,000 (as at the last day of the previous financial year) you will be able to make use of the unused portions accrued from 1 July 2018, on a rolling 5-year basis.

 For example, if your concessional contributions for 2019/20 are $15,000 less than the concessional contributions cap, that $15,000 unused portion is effectively rolled over and added to your concessional cap for 2020/21.